danbz/aesthetic-programming/source/2-VariableGeometry/Readme.md

 Remember the structure of a web page should include the html, working javascript file (for example, sketch.js) and p5.js associated libraries.

-- Type the above source code in the working javascript file and then save the code.
+- Type/copy the above source code in the working javascript file and then save the code.
 Run the program on ATOM (with the live-atom-server) and you should see a flashing background on a screen.
 - There are few new examples of syntax, or a slightly different use of syntax, here:
     - `frameRate()`: This sets the number of frames per second that the computer will use when running the program.
 The default is 60 and now it is set as 15, a slower iteration so you can see the background color for each frame quite clearly (you might also compare the flashing rate with the sample code in the previous chapter).
     - `random(230,240)`: In the earlier sample code the function `random()` took one argument only.
 This sample code gives you a different use of the function with two arguments.
 If you look at the [reference guide](https://p5js.org/reference/#/p5/random),[^random] it explains that the random function returns a floating-point number, and this means that the number is not an integer but a number with decimals.
 (The difference in the number of arguments is also explained in the reference.)
 For this case, the program will return a floating-point number between 230 and up to, but not including, 240.
 An example of such a returned value would be 231.34387.
 This refers to a grey-scale color value.
-- Next you need to recall using the web console (Under Tools > Web Developer > Web Console - Ctrl+Shift+K)
+- Next you need to recall using the web console (Under Tools > Web Developer > Web Console)
     - Type `print(width);` and then press enter
     - Type `console.log(width, height);` and then press enter